thomasherbertoh/machine-learning-notes/Unsupervised Learning.md

 2. Centroid computation - The mean of a set of values minimises the squared error.
 ```

-It is not, on the other hand, guaranteed to find the global minimum; only a local one.
+It is not, on the other hand, guaranteed to find the global minimum of the loss function; only a local one.

 ```ad-question
 title: Does this mean that k-means will always find the minimum loss/clustering?